 Rob studied history at Stanford University and graduated from Harvard University in 1999 with a PhD in Geology/Geochemistry.
 He subsequently worked as a postdoctoral scholar of astrobiology at Caltech and an adjunct professor of microbiology at California State University, Northridge and served for several years as a research professor of geobiology at the University of Southern California.
 Dr. Rye is now committed to working outside of entrenched institutions to transform education and youth development in America.

-At age 22, Jeff began his career as one of the youngest town manager’s in his home state of North Carolina.
-Over the next two decades, Jeff has held increasingly responsible government positions, including Assistant Superintendent of Schools and County Manager of one of the largest counties in North Carolina.
-He holds undergraduate and graduate degrees in public administration and has received national and international awards for his organization's work.
-Starting in January 2017, Jeff will become the CEO of a North Carolina utility authority.
+Jeff dedicated his career to serving the public in his home state of North Carolina.
+Over the past 24 years Jeff has helped lead large units of local government by serving in such positions as Town Manager, Assistant Superintendent of Schools and County Manager.
+He holds undergraduate and graduate degrees in public administration.
+Jeff received national recognition by Fox News for his support of our wounded warriors.
+And for his commitment to servant leadership, Jeff was named the 2015 Man of the Year in his home community.
+In January 2017, Jeff transitioned into the field of public utilities and became the CEO of a North Carolina utility authority.
 Jeff led the initial program team that created the Trail Life USA Woodlands Trail Unit, which serves elementary school-aged Trailmen.
-He has been ordained as a deacon by his local Southern Baptist church and has been married to his wife, Dr. Angela Hudson, for nearly 21 years.
-Together they have one son, who is now an enthusiastic young Navigator.
+He has been ordained as a deacon by his local Southern Baptist church and has been married to his wife, Dr. Angela Hudson since 1995.
+Together they have one son, who is an enthusiastic young Trailman.

-Stuart has been involved in Trail Life USA’s program since before its official launch.
+Stuart currently serves as the Board of Director’s Vice Chairman, and has been involved in Trail Life USA’s program since before its official launch.
+He is a Lifetime Charter member of Trail Life USA.
 Before joining the Board of Directors, Stuart served as the State Leadership Chairman for Georgia, and served as the coordinator for the Atlanta venue of the 2014 Trail Leader Training Conference.
 He pioneered an adult training model and oversaw its deployment as the chairman of the inaugural Equip64 training event at Camp Aiken.
+He led a diverse national team of volunteers to develop the Trail Life USA shooting sports program.
 A frequently requested national speaker, Stuart has extensive program and training experience spanning multiple volunteer organizations and has a passion for seeing Trail Life USA Troops produce Godly and responsible fathers, husbands, and citizens.

 Stu Nolan is the founder and managing attorney of LegalWorks Apostolate, PLLC, an expressly faith-driven law practice that serves like-minded individuals, families, lay apostolates, and Church institutions, by providing “counsel for a Culture of Life.”
 In this capacity, he has represented hundreds of Christian organizations.